Goldfish: Welfare concerns

 Fishbowls are detrimental to the health of goldfish and are prohibited by animal welfare legislation in several municipalities.
 The practice of using bowls as permanent fish housing originated from a misunderstanding of Chinese "display" vessels: goldfish which were normally housed in ponds were, on occasion, temporarily displayed in smaller containers to be better admired by guests.

 Goldfish kept in bowls or "mini-aquariums" suffer from death, disease, and stunting, due primarily to the low oxygen and very high ammonia/nitrite levels inherent in such an environment.
 In comparison to other common aquarium fish, goldfish have high oxygen needs and produce a large amount of waste due to the fact they lack a stomach; therefore they require a substantial volume of well-filtered water to thrive.
 In addition, all goldfish varieties have the potential to reach 5 in in total length, with single-tailed breeds often exceeding 1 ft.
 Single-tailed varieties include common and comet goldfish.

 In many countries, carnival and fair operators commonly give goldfish away in plastic bags as prizes.
 In late 2005 Rome banned the use of goldfish and other animals as carnival prizes.
 Rome has also banned the use of "goldfish bowls", on animal cruelty grounds, as well as Monza, Italy, in 2004.
 In the United Kingdom, the government proposed banning this practice as part of its Animal Welfare Bill, though this has since been amended to only prevent goldfish being given as prizes to unaccompanied minors.

 In Japan, during summer festivals and religious holidays (ennichi), a traditional game called goldfish scooping is played, in which a player scoops goldfish from a basin with a special scooper.
 Sometimes bouncy balls are substituted for goldfish.

 Although edible and closely related to some fairly widely eaten species, goldfish are rarely eaten.
 A fad among American college students for many years was swallowing goldfish as a stunt and as a fraternity initiation process.
 The first recorded instance was in 1939 at Harvard University.
 The practice gradually fell out of popularity over the course of several decades and is rarely practiced today.

 Some animal advocates have called for boycotts of goldfish purchases, citing industrial farming and low survival rates of the fish.

 In popular culture

 In Chinese history, goldfish was seen "as a symbol of luck and fortune".
 Moreover, only members of the Song dynasty could own goldfish.
 In Iran and among the international Iranian diaspora, goldfish is a traditional part of Nowruz celebrations.
-Goldfish is usually used in Haft-sin table as the symbol of progress.
+Goldfish are usually placed on Haft-sin tables as a symbol of progress.